slavniyteo/upgraded-octo-funicular/README.md

+or that patent license was granted, prior to 28 March 2007.

   Nothing in this License shall be construed as excluding or limiting any implied license or other defenses to infringement that may